Tour type: Private

 Highlights: Blue city of Chefchaouen; Scenic Rif Mountains; Tangier, gateway to Africa; Volubilis Roman ruins; Imperial city of Meknes; Fes medina, dye-pits & tanneries; Rabat Old City & Royal Palace; Hassan II Mosque in Casablanca; Marrakech medina

-Enjoy an intimate small-group experience while exploring Morocco on this 10-day tour through the country's fascinating northern towns, cities and countryside.
+Enjoy an intimate experience while exploring Morocco on this 10-day private tour through the country's fascinating northern towns, cities and countryside.

 Starting and finishing in the exotic city of Marrakech allows plenty of time to discover its markets, souqs and to visit the amazing Djemaa el-Fna square at night.
 You'll also see 3 of Morocco's other Imperial Cities, visiting the old city in Rabat, the walled Berber town of Meknes, and taking a full day to explore the huge medina at Fes.
 Other highlights include ancient Moulay Idriss, the spiritual town of Ouazanne, Roman ruins at Volubilis, and the contrasting but equally atmospheric northern towns of Chefchaouen and Tanjier.